mvdcamme/C-Judge/README.md

 ### JSON Output

 When a test case is run by the GTest framework, its execution is recorded into a JSON output file.
-GTest provides the `::testing::Test::RecordProperty(string key, int|string value)` function to record a key value pair into the JSON output file in which `value` (which can be either a string or an integer).
+GTest provides the `::testing::Test::RecordProperty(string key, int|string value)` function to record a key value pair into the JSON output file in which `value` (which can be either a string or a number).

 Every test case **must** record a value for the following properties:

-* `description`: a string describing what the test case is testing.
-It corresponds with item 2 in Figure \ref{annotated_feedback}.
-It can be any string.
+* `description`: a string or number describing what the test case is testing.
+It corresponds with item 2 in [this figure](#annotated-feedback).
+It can be any string or number.

-* `expected`: a string representation of the expected value returned by, or the expected property exhibited by, the student's code.
-It corresponds with item 3 in Figure \ref{annotated_feedback}.
+* `expected`: a string or number representation of the expected value returned by, or the expected property exhibited by, the student's code.
+It corresponds with item 3 in [this figure](#annotated-feedback).
 This string is only displayed if the test case failed.
-It can also be any string.
+It can also be any string or number.

 * `actual`: the actual value produced when executing the student's code.
-It corresponds with item 4 in Figure \ref{annotated_feedback}.
+It corresponds with item 4 in [this figure](#annotated-feedback).
 It can be either a string or an integer.

 ### Writing a Test Case using `RECORD_TEST`